EvanSpangler/evanspangler.github.io/content/about.md

 - COMPTIA Linux+, Security+, Network+, A+
 - Cisco Certified Entry Networking Technician

+## What Others Say

+> "Evan is a forward thinking, solutions driven Systems Admin who always has a good, positive attitude toward any problem he's required to help find a solution.
+He is dedicated to his customers and provides them top-notch, engineering level support.
+He researches his clients requirements in order to ensure the applications meet their current and future networking needs.
+He will truly be a valuable asset to any company he works for as he's always a pleasure to have the opportunity to work with."
+>
+> — **Trent McKee**, Leidos Biomedical Research, Inc. (2017)

 ## How I Can Help You

 ### modernizing Your Infrastructure